Russian submarine Borisoglebsk

 K-496 Borisoglebsk is a Russian advanced Delta III SSBN nuclear submarine.
-On 21 June 2005 the vessel served as the launch platform for a missile carrying a payload containing a solar sail experiment, Cosmos 1.
+On 21 June 2005 the vessel served as the launch platform for a Volna space launch vehicle carrying a payload containing a solar sail experiment, Cosmos 1.
 The submarine was based in the Russian Northern Fleet.
 In early December 2008 Borisoglebsk was decommissioned from the fleet and was getting ready to be scrapped.